rampatra/JavaNotes/_posts/2015-08-20-nested-classes.md

 {% endhighlight %}

-This is an interesting [question](http://stackoverflow.com/questions/29620714/method-local-inner-class-vs-inner-class), so think and tell what is the output?
+This is an interesting [question](http://stackoverflow.com/questions/29620714/method-local-inner-class-vs-inner-class), so think and determine the output?

 A. inner
 B. outer